 Another important thing.
 The listed components are the core of any PC configuration.
 You must also count on purchasing a monitor and peripherals (mouse, keyboard, headphones, speakers) and the operating system.
-Linux is a free operating system but requires some prior knowledge and isn’t for everyone.
+Linux is a free operating system that requires prior knowledge and isn’t for everyone.

 I recommend investing in Windows, at least the Home version.

 Cooler Master MasterBox Q300L TUF

 The MasterBox Q300L Gaming Alliance Edition is an attractive small case that supports the Micro-ATX and mini-ITX format.
-There are magnetic dust filters on the front and top of the Q300L case that are easy to remove and clean.
+Magnetic dust filters on the front and top of the Q300L case are easy to remove and clean.

 Cooler Master designed the case under the Asus TUF Gaming Alliance, so together with the Asus TUF motherboard, it will make a great gaming symbiosis of this compact gaming configuration.

-You can install two fans up to 140 mm and a water cooling radiator up to 240 mm on the front of the housing.
+You can install two fans up to 140 mm and a water-cooling radiator up to 240 mm on the front of the housing.
 You can place one fan or a radiator up to 120mm on the back.
 At the top, you can install two 120mm fans.
-The open design of the perforated front, the top, and the bottom guarantee excellent thermal performance potential.
+The open design of the perforated front, the top, and the bottom guarantees excellent thermal performance potential.

 The CM Q300L TUF allows the installation of a discrete graphics card up to 360 mm (14.1 “) in length.
-Behind the motherboard, there’s a space of about 30 mm in which you can place the excess cables and do good cable management.
+Behind the motherboard, there’s a space of about 30 mm where you can place the excess cables and do good cable management.